Darbados/Bowling-Django/README.md

 Weakness:
 1. I've couldn't make this as a total REST app.
 This is at least what I need to learn more about.
 2. JS code is not elegant.

+BowlingREST emulation

+Short documentation of how the bowlingREST emulation app works.

+1. By calling the 'bowlingREST/' or 'blank' url, the home page will appear, where you'll be required to enter a name.
+2. By clicking 'start game' button, the add_roll page will load, where the rolls will be made.
+Angular + JS are used for random generating the rolls results and handling the Front-end part of the application.
+3. By clicking the 'Next frame' button the rolls from the current frame will be submit by the add_roll() method, which makes the PUT request into the API.
+4. When all frames are finished, you'll be able to check your final score, by clicking on the 'total score' link.
+Then a 'total_score' page will be loaded by the total_score view, which is built as Django method.
+In this version the total score table, holds more information.

+To summarize the differences: This time a REST API is used for getting/storing data into the database, instead of handling all in the Django views.